Autodesk-Forge/forge-update-revitfamily-from-inventorpart/README.md

 Before running the sample, it's recomended to already upload a RVT project and a IPT file into a BIM 360 Folder.
 See `/samplefiles` folder.

-A compiled version of the `Inventor` and `Revit` plugins (.bundles) are included on the `web` module folder.
-Any changes on these plugins will require to create a new .bundle as a .zip file.
+A compiled version of the Inventor and Revit plugins (.bundles) are included on the `web` module.
+Any changes on these plugins will require to create a new .bundle as a .zip file, the **Post-build** event should create them.
 These file names are hardcoded.

-Run `ngrok http 3000` to create a tunnel to your local machine, then copy the address into the `FORGE_WEBHOOK_CALLBACK_HOST` environment variable.

 Start the app.

+Before start, upload the **Table_Chair.rvt** and **Chair_Orientation.ipt** to a BIM 360 folder.
 Open `http://localhost:3000` to start the app, select a folder to start monitoring.
-Upload a new version of the `IPT` file and the process should start.
+Upload a new version of the `IPT` (**Chair with headrest/Chair_Orientation.ipt**, same name, but with headrest) file and the process should start.
 You can monitor the Jobs via Hangfire dashboard: `http://localhost:3000/hangfire`.

 ## Deployment